-50. Requests MINUSCA to actively seize, record, dispose of, and destroy, as appropriate, weapons and ammunitions of disarmed combatants and armed groups who refuse or fail to lay down their arms and present an imminent threat to civilians or the stability of the State, in keeping with its efforts to seize and collect arms and any related material the supply, sale or transfer of which violate the measures imposed by paragraph 1 of resolution 2648 (2022);

-51. Requests MINUSCA to provide support to the CAR authorities in their efforts to achieve progress on the key benchmarks for the review of the arms embargo measures, established in the statement of its President of 9 April 2019 (S/PRST/2019/3) ("the key benchmarks"), and calls on other regional and international partners to provide coordinated support to the CAR authorities in these efforts, in line with resolutions 2616 (2021) and 2648 (2022);
+- 52. Requests MINUSCA to actively seize, record, dispose of, and destroy, as appropriate, weapons and ammunitions of disarmed combatants and armed groups who refuse or fail to lay down their arms and present an imminent threat to civilians or the stability of the State, in keeping with its efforts to seize and collect arms and any related material the supply, sale or transfer of which violate the measures imposed by paragraph 2 of resolution 2693 (2023); - 53.
+Underlines that the arms embargo measures established by resolution 2127 (2013) and notification requirements set out in paragraph 1 of resolution 2648 (2022) no longer apply to sale or transfer of arms and related materiel and the provision of assistance, advice and training to the CAR security forces, as set out in paragraph 1 of resolution 2693 (2023); - 54.
+Requests MINUSCA to provide support to the CAR authorities in their efforts to achieve progress on the key benchmarks, established in the statement of its President of 9 April 2019 (S/PRST/2019/3) ("the key benchmarks"), and calls on other regional and international partners to provide coordinated support to the CAR authorities in these efforts, in line with resolutions 2693 (2023);